matchID-project/matchID-project.github.io/quick_tutorial.md

           where: confiance > 20
 ```

 It should take about 3 minutes on a laptop to proceed the 16k rows.
+Go to `clients_x_deaths` to see the results !

 ### View results in the validation app

-To display the results in the validation app you have to declare the dataset in a special way to format the display :
+We now have the results.
+To make it more visual, we can display the results in the **validation app**.
+Simply declare the dataset in a special way to format the results:

 ```
 datasets: